rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 **Unlike client validation server-side validation is returned as part of the page content, They do not alter the page and are not status notifications.**

-This experience is while less optimal than client validation can be helped with the following considerations:

-After submit validation –
-when the user provides all the data and submits the form, usually by hitting the button, the information is sent to the server and validated.
-The response of the “validator” is sent back to the user’s computer and it’s visualized as either a confirmation message (“everything went fine!”) or a set of error messages.

 - **May**
   - Change the title of the page
   - Give the error a heading level: Provide a header, preferably a H1, so that assistive technology users can jump directly to the error and correct it.
   - Visually style the error in such a way that it is distinguishable from other content
   - Provide a same-page link so that users can jump directly to the form field that has the error.

-##### Instruction Requirements
+### Instruction Requirements

-- Return the form with the user's data still in the fields and provide a text description at the top of the page that indicates the fact that there was a validation problem, describes the nature of the problem, and provides ways to locate the field(s) with a problem easily.
+- Return the form with the user's data still in the fields and provide a [validation summary](#validation-summaries) at the top of the page that indicates the fact that there was a validation problem, describes the nature of the problem, and provides ways to locate the field(s) with a problem easily.
 The "in text" portion of the Success Criterion underscores that it is not sufficient simply to indicate that a field has an error by putting an asterisk on its label or turning the label red.
 A text description of the problem should be provided.

-## Using Available Cedar Components
-by default, cedar form elements error message pattern default to adding `role="status`, automatically setting our generic validation as a notification the following Cedar components provide generic validation styling
-- cdr-input
-- cdr-form-group
-- cdr-select

-As a notification is generally what you will use for error validation, the cedar form components error message container role defaults to `role="status"`.
-All you have to do is provide the messaging.

-TODO- something about how we only provide the UI/container but not validation logic
 ## References
 - Accessibility
   - [Deque Checklist](https://dequeuniversity.com/checklists/web/form-validation-feedback)